- Classical Cleveland -

 Bringing classical music to smaller communities

 Marske Centre (popularly known as Marske Leisure Centre) is a modern, purpose-built community centre with a large concert room, smaller meeting rooms, a sports hall, a licensed bar and coffee bar.
 There is a stair-lift to the concert room on the first floor to assist guests with impaired mobility.
-There is ample free and unrestricted parking behind the building.

 Classical Cleveland is pleased to work alongside Marske Leisure Centre and to present this exciting new series of concerts.